soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive faith/statement=I believe in the essential goodness of humanity and the value of individual choice +stats/drive power=5
 +stats/drive truth=4
-+bio/background Daughter of Paul Muad'Dib and Chani, Ghanima was born pre-born like her twin brother Leto II.
-Raised among the Fremen at Sietch Tabr, she combines desert wisdom with ancestral knowledge.
-She shares a deep psychic bond with her brother and understands the terrible burden of the Golden Path, providing him emotional support and wisdom.
 +bio/personality Strong-willed, perceptive, and deeply compassionate despite her ancestral memories.
 She possesses a sharp wit and often serves as the voice of reason.
 More emotionally expressive than her brother, but equally burdened by prescient knowledge.
 +bio/ambition Protect my brother and help guide humanity's future while maintaining my own identity +bio/appearance A striking teenage girl with the classic Atreides features - dark hair and penetrating green eyes.
 She moves with the fluid grace of a trained Fremen, comfortable in stillsuit or formal robes.
 Her gaze carries ancient wisdom.